csiro-data-school/git-intro-23/_episodes/04-branches.md

 > to each branch.
 We will use this in the next section, to practice
 > merging.
 >
-> - Change to the branch `master`.
+> - Change to the branch `main`.
 > - Create another branch called `less-salt`
->   - Note! makes sure you are on master branch when you create the less-salt branch
+>   - Note! makes sure you are on main branch when you create the less-salt branch
->   - A safer way would be to explicitly mention to create from the master branch
+>   - A safer way would be to explicitly mention to create from the main branch
 >     as shown below
 > ```shell
->     git branch less-salt master
+>     git branch less-salt main
 > ```
 > - where you reduce the amount of salt.
 > - Commit your changes to the `less-salt` branch.